 Position for cooking: Whether grilling or roasting, fold in the legs so the bird looks knock-kneed.
 If you didn’t clip off the wing tips, bend them back as if the bird is trying to do a tricep stretch.
 The bird will lay flat to cook quickly, evenly, and attain maximum crisp skin goodness.

-General roasting tips: Season the chicken or turkey however you like.
+Season the spatchcocked chicken or turkey however you like.
 For example, see my recipe for roasting chicken with curry leaf.
+How I roast the seasoned bird:

 - For a 4-pound chicken, roast it on a rack or directly on the baking sheet in a preheated 425F oven for 40 minutes, or until the thickest part of the breast registers at 160F on a meat thermometer.
 During the last 15 minutes, the chicken at the top of this article was glazed every 5 minutes with honey and soy sauce.
 Let the chicken rest 10 minutes before cutting.